-You might have missed the news last week that a US Customs and Immigration office in San Antonio was attacked by gunfire from the outside.
-A couple months ago a Tacoma ICE facility was attacked with an incendiary device.
+This isn’t a new trend and has very little to do with protests or the police killing of George Floyd.
+Attacks on police facilities have been increasing for some time.
+Last year a US Customs and Immigration office in San Antonio was attacked by gunfire from the outside.
+A couple months before that, a Tacoma ICE facility was attacked with an incendiary device.

-These aren’t the first cases of police facilities being attacked by gunmen outside.
+Those aren’t the even first cases of police facilities being attacked by gunmen outside.
 Take a look at the news articles linked below.

 There have been dozens of other attacks inside police departments and attacks on police officers outside in the parking lots.
 It turns out that police stations may not be the safest place to hang out.

 Let’s look at the trends and make some predictions.

 We know that the latest active killer trend is for the killer to start firing outside and then work his way into the building.
 Just recently we’ve seen that pattern in the Dayton, El Paso, and New Zealand shootings.

 We are also seeing people openly protesting and expressing contempt for police officers in massive numbers.

 It doesn’t take too much brain power to link the two.
 I think there is going to be an increase in active killer attacks on police facilities in the future.